DrMicrobit/lllm_suit/README.md

 I made this repo to document a couple of experiments I ran in Nov 2025 to assess the suitability of local LLMs for AI assisted programming.

+Note that I specifically wanted to test this not via web interface to local LLMs, but when using a development environment.
+I chose VS Code and cline.

 ## Models tested